Dalaharp/Storing-a-sequence-in-a-Binary-Search-Tree/README.md

 Goal Two: Maintaining Balance While Inserting Based on Rank Just like last week, our insert function does nothing to maintain balance, and could result in a very imbalanced (and therefore slow) BST.
 To fix this, last week we also built a more sophisticated version of insert based on a randomized balancing mechanism: when inserting the nth element into a BST, it inserted that element at the root with probability 1/n, and otherwise recursively just as before.
 Insertion at the root was done by first splitting the tree.

-Your task now is to build a version of insertion by rank that uses the same randomized balancing mechanism as before.
-With probability 1/n (n being the new size of the tree after the insert), you should insert at the root, and otherwise you should insert recursively just as before.
-This will work much like your original insert_random function from the previous lab.
-To insert at the root, however, you will need to modify the split function so it splits on rank, rather than on value.
-As before, please think carefully about the recursive structure of your function, and don’t be afraid to draw pictures!

 Goal Three: Putting Everything Together to Solve a Fun Example Problem Suppose n football teams, numbered 0 ... n − 1, all play each-other in a large tournament, where there are no ties.
 In your source file, you will find a function called